jtempest/float_eq-rs/README.md

 ## Future plans

-- Investigate whether the epsilon types should be generic parameters as opposed to associated types.
-It feels like composite types may sometimes want to be compared using a global bound and sometimes on a per-component basis, especially if they are composed of heterogeneous types.

 - `#[derive]` support for comparison of custom types that are composed of already comparable floating point values.

 - Further support for basic Rust language components like tuples and containers of compatible types like `Vec`, likely using `PartialEq`'s support as a guide.

-- Investigate the safety guarantees of the ulps check.
-Currently, it doesn't act like the default floating point checks when it comes to NaNs and other special values.

-- More exhaustive testing.
-Tests currently cover all basic functionality, but there are lots of edge cases that aren't being tested yet.

 - Benchmark performance, especially the implications of chaining multiple tests.